ks982579/beginner-rocket-app-udemy/README.md

 It's purpose is to encode binary or non-ASCII text data to printable ASCII format so it can be safely transmitted over _any_ communication channel.

+For our application, the header would be "Authorization: Basic Base64Encoding==" Where that encoding is "username:password" separated by a colon like so.

 What about Request Guards?
 Sounds like Middleware.
 There are apparently 2 versions of [rocket outcome](https://docs.rs.rocket/latest/rocket/outcome/) One being `rocket:outcome::Outcome::{Success, Error, Forward}` which is the OG.